randymarsh77/yalcspace/README.md

 ### Building?

 All your pacakges are there.
 You can build any of them in isolation, or include everything that references them, or, just everything.
+Activate `cmd|ctrl+shift+b` and Start typing in the name of the package you want to start building from.
+Select it, and then choose the build mode from the following menu.
+- Include Downstream means you build your selection, and everything that depends on it, following the dependency graph to the root of the space.
+- Single means you just build that package
+- Everything means you start from the lowest dependency in the graph connecterd to your selection and follow the graph to the root off the space.

 ## License